-When putting together your courses for 2020:
+When putting together your courses for 2021:

 - Make sure you understand the entry requirements for all your subjects.
 Students who have not met these entry requirements will usually not gain entry into the course.
 If entry requirements are not met, you may have to study at a lower level.
-It is common for students to study at multiple levels (e.g. four subjects at NCEA Level 2 and two at NCEA Level 1) - Make sure you know if the subject you are interested in studying is eligible for university entrance (UE).
+It is common for some students to study at multiple levels (e.g. four subjects at NCEA Level 2 and two at NCEA Level 1) - Make sure you know if the subject you are interested in studying is eligible for university entrance (UE).
 Unit standard courses are not UE eligible courses. - The school tries very hard to give you your first choice of subjects.
-For us to do so means we need definite information by the stated deadlines. - Not completing your subject choice forms may mean your choice of options is not available to you because the class is full, or was cancelled due to either small student numbers or the unavailability of a specialist teacher.
+For us to do so means we need definite information by the stated deadlines. - Not completing your subject choice forms may mean your choice of options is not available to you because the class is full or was cancelled due to either small student numbers or the unavailability of a specialist teacher. - Keep a broad end goal in mind and choose subjects that would support this goal.
+You and circumstances change, and it is easier to pivot if you keep your options open.